NZ shares fall as strong kiwi weighs on exporters

 Auckland International Airport fell 3.6 per cent to $6.95, more than offsetting yesterday's 2.7 per cent gain.

-Still, the positive mood continued for some of the worst-affected companies which continued to recovery with investors happy to take on risk.
+Still, the positive mood continued for some of the worst-affected companies which continued to recover with investors happy to take on risk.

 "There is some optimism out there for some companies that are purely focused on New Zealand as some investors think we are through the worst," Davies said.